Seattle added zero net off-leash areas in seventeen years.

 | 2026 (proj.) | ~832,000 | 16 | 52,000 | $506.9M (proposed) | $1,845,706 +$3.1M capital |

 Dog park count methodology.
 Trust for Public Land and City of Seattle both count 14 OLAs.
 Definitions of "dog park" vary slightly between cities — Portland counts unfenced designated off-leash areas, Vancouver BC counts 36 including time-restricted unfenced areas, and Seattle counts only fully-fenced or clearly-delineated sites.
-Adjusting for these definitional differences doesn't meaningfully close the per-capita gap.
+Adjusting for these definitional differences does not close the per-capita gap.

 Vancouver BC.
-Because Canada isn't in the TPL ParkScore, Vancouver's data comes from its own Park Board documents (36 OLAs per the "People, Parks & Dogs Strategy") and current population estimates.
+Because Canada is not in the TPL ParkScore, Vancouver's data comes from its own Park Board documents (36 OLAs per the "People, Parks & Dogs Strategy") and current population estimates.
 Vancouver does not publish OLA-specific budget data in a format comparable to Seattle's.

 Boise.
-Boise has topped TPL's dog park category for four consecutive years (7.6 per 100K in 2024).
+Boise has led TPL's dog-park-per-capita category in recent years (7.6 per 100K in the 2025 ParkScore).
 It is not a true peer city in size or density, but is included as the national-best benchmark.

 Playground count.
 Seattle's 157 playgrounds is from the TPL 2025 ParkScore data.
 This includes playgrounds in parks and schoolyards with joint-use agreements.